 All electrical work should be done by a qualified electrician.”

 Thanks Bruce for sharing your experience with us!
-If you are thinking of converting a bottle and/or a vase into a table lamp, we have various table lamp kits to choose from and for more help how see our useful information page.
+If you are thinking of converting a bottle and/or a vase into a table lamp, we have various table lamp kits to choose from and for more help on how see our Table lamp kits FAQ’s.